-Choir 9: MMU-O9CC1 Choir 10: MMUCC10 Choir 11: MMUCC11 Choir 12: MMUCC12
+Choir 9: MMU--09CC1 Choir 10: MMUCC10 Choir 11: MCMCC11 Choir 12: MCMCC12

-BA Piano Accompaniment 9/10/11/1212 - YVPA-0B/YVPA-1B/YVPA-2B
+BA Piano Accompaniment 9/10/11/12

-Students with advanced piano skills (Conservatory 8 or better) can enroll in choir at their current grade level (see above) and receive a choral credit at that level for simply accompanying the choir; with no singing required.
+Students with advanced piano skills (Conservatory 8 or better) can enroll in choir at their current grade level (see below) and receive a choral credit at that level for simply accompanying the choir; with no singing required.
 There is no course limit to the number of accompanists allowed; the more the merrier.
 Bring a friend (or make new ones) and share the responsibility!